 Repelling Blast is another strong invocation that pushes a creature hit by Eldritch Blast 10 feet away from the caster — again, for each beam (so >10-foot pushes are possible).
 Grasp of Hadar allows for ONE 10-foot pull toward the caster per turn, and Lance of Lethargy slows ONE creature hit by EB by 10 feet.

 Overall, this level of customization, power, and tactical utility puts Eldritch Blast decidedly above other cantrips in DnD 5e by a significant margin.

 An intelligence saving throw-based attack that deals 1d6 psychic damage on a failed save, with a 60-foot range and only a verbal component.
 Intelligence is the lowest average ability score for monsters in 5e’s main monster sourcebooks, meaning this is the most likely-to-land cantrip in fifth edition.
 Plus, it deals psychic damage, one of the least-resisted damage types in the game.

-It’s not the damage that’s important, really.
+While 1d6 is subpar damage (plenty of cantrips deal more), it’s not the damage that’s important.
 Mind Sliver’s rider effect, which reduces the next saving throw the target makes by 1d4, is incredibly strong.
 Many higher-leveled spells rely on saving throws to deal damage, inflict a condition, or otherwise impede an enemy.